How To Avoid A Beginner Backpacker Shit Show

 Check out this article by REI on how to fit yourself for a pack and how to adjust along the trail.

 Along similar lines, you want to be mindful of the amount of water you are carrying.
 For example, if you fill up a 3-liter Camelbak or bladder, this will add almost 5-10 pounds to your pack.
-That might not seem like a lot, but it adds up!
+That may not seem like much, but it adds up!
 If you are hiking in the desert or arid areas, like Utah, this totally makes sense - and is necessary.
 However, if you are hiking near freshwater sources, you can filter clean water throughout your hike to avoid carrying that extra weight.

 Nothing can ruin a great hike like having blisters rubbing you raw.
 Here is how you can avoid these foot malfunctions...